-- (1) A map or series of maps showing delineated boundaries of all federal, state, and locally regulated surface waters present on the facility site and within one hundred (100) feet of areas to be disturbed by construction, including the interconnections, as well as federal, state, and locally regulated surface waters within the one hundred (100) foot area beyond the limit of disturbance that may be hydrologically or ecologically influenced by development of the facility site and the surface waters as confirmed by the Office pursuant to section 900-1.3(f) of this Part.
-For adjacent properties without accessibility, initial surveys may be based on remote sensing data, interpretation of wetlands and soils mapping, observations from adjacent accessible properties, and aerial photography. - (2) Any reports detailing the results of the stream delineation survey(s). - (3) For the surface waters depicted on the map required in paragraph (1) of this subdivision, a description of the New York State listed Water Quality Standards and Classification, ambient standards and guidance values, flow, presence of aquatic invasive species and other characteristics of such surface waters, including intermittent streams, based on actual on-site surface water observations conducted pursuant to section 900.1-3(f) of this Part. - (4) An identification of any downstream surface water drinking-water supply intakes within one mile, or if none within one (1) mile, an identification of the nearest one (giving location of the intakes by longitude and latitude) that could potentially be affected by the facility or interconnections, including characterization of the type, nature, and extent of service provided from the identified source. - (5) If the Office determines pursuant to section 900-1.3(f) of this Part that there are jurisdictional streams at the site, a demonstration of avoidance and minimization of impacts to such NYS protected waters by siting all components more than fifty (50) feet from any delineated NYS protected waterbody. - (6) If the applicant cannot avoid all impacts to NYS protected waters, an explanation of all efforts the applicant made to minimize the impacts, including a discussion of all best management practices used during design, including the following: - (i) No solar panel racking or perimeter fence shall span a NYS protected waterbody unless it is a first order stream; - (ii) Excavation, grading, or placement of fill within the bed shall only occur for access roads at locations in compliance with all uniform standards and conditions set forth in Subpart 900-6 of this Part; - (iii) Stream crossings are located in the straight sections of the channel/bed and as perpendicular to the direction of flow as practicable;
+- (1) A map or series of maps showing delineated boundaries of all federal, state, and locally regulated surface waters present on the facility site and within one hundred (100) feet of areas to be disturbed by construction, including the interconnections, as determined by the Office pursuant to section 900-1.3(f) of this Part.
+For adjacent properties without accessibility, surface water delineations may be based on remote sensing data, interpretation of wetlands and soils mapping, observations from adjacent accessible properties, and aerial imagery. - (2) Any reports detailing the results of the surface water delineation survey(s). - (3) For the surface waters depicted on the map(s) required in paragraph (1) of this subdivision, a description of the New York State listed Water Quality Standards and Classification, ambient standards and guidance values, flow, presence of aquatic invasive species and other characteristics of such surface waters, including intermittent streams, based on actual on-site surface water observations conducted pursuant to section 900.1-3(f) of this Part. - (4) An identification of any downstream surface water drinking-water supply intakes within one mile, or if none within one (1) mile, an identification of the nearest one (giving location of the intakes by longitude and latitude) that could potentially be affected by the facility or interconnections, including characterization of the type, nature, and extent of service provided from the identified source. - (5) If the Office determines pursuant to section 900-1.3(f) of this Part that there are jurisdictional surface waters at the site, a demonstration of avoidance and minimization of impacts to such NYS protected waters by siting all components more than fifty (50) feet from any delineated NYS protected waterbody. - (6) If the applicant cannot avoid all impacts to NYS protected waters, an explanation of all efforts the applicant made to minimize the impacts, including a discussion of all best management practices used during design, including the following: - (i) No solar panel racking or perimeter fence shall span a NYS protected waterbody unless it is a first order stream; - (ii) Excavation, grading, or placement of fill within the bed shall only occur for access roads at locations in compliance with all uniform standards and conditions set forth in Subpart 900-6 of this Part; - (iii) Stream crossings are located in the straight sections of the channel/bed and as perpendicular to the direction of flow as practicable;